1

 太史公曰:至矣哉! 立隆以為極,而天下莫之能益損也。 本末相順,終始相應,至文有以辨,至察有以說。 天下從之者治,不從者亂; 從之者安,不從者危。 小人不能則也。

-The Grand Historian says: 'How perfect it is!'
-They establish flourishing as the extreme, and the realm cannot increase or decrease it.
-Root and tip are mutually compliant; end and beginning mutually respond; the utmost pattern has that by which to distinguish; the utmost discernment has that by which to explain.
-Those in the realm who follow it are ordered; those who do not follow it are chaotic.
+The Grand Historian says: 'How perfect!'
+They establish flourishing as the highest point, and All under Heaven can neither add to it nor subtract from it.
+Root and tip move in mutual sequence; end and beginning answer each other.
+At the highest point of pattern, there is what allows distinction; at the highest point of discernment, there is what allows explanation.
+Those in All under Heaven who follow it are ordered; those who do not follow it are in disorder.
 Those who follow it are secure; those who do not follow it are in danger.
 Small people cannot follow it.

 25